 As a minimum your project will need to deliver against outputs defined by ERDF - depending on which Activity/-ties you are applying for.
 You can find definitions of these outputs in Annex 8.
-You can also propose your own outputs.
+NB we are priorities activities 2 and 3 in this call.

-You will need to assess and explain in your application which of these outputs your project will be capable of achieving and what your target numbers are.
-If your project is successful, they will be included in your grant agreement and you will be monitored against the achievement towards your target numbers.
+If your project is successful, the outputs and targets will be included in your grant agreement and you will be monitored against the achievement towards your target numbers.
 You will be required to collect and retain evidence of achieving these targets - a list of items of evidence for each output is included in Annex 8.